-The target value constant is the maximum acceptable standing queue delay under a prolonged overload.
-Our initial focus with CoDel was on devices for the ordinary open internet where bottleneck standing queues of a few milliseconds are acceptable for ordinary internet traffic.
-We experimented with values between 1 and 20 milliseconds to determine a target that gives a consistently high utilization while controlling delay across a range of bandwidths, RTTs, and traffic loads.
+We expected additional impact when TCPs are mixed with other traffic and experiencing a number of different RTTs.
+Accordingly, we experimented with values between 1 and 20 milliseconds for RTTs from 30 to 500ms and link bandwidths of 64Kbps to 100Mbps to determine a target that gives consistently high utilization while controlling delay across a range of bandwidths, RTTs, and traffic loads.
 Below a target of 5ms, utilization suffers for some conditions and traffic loads, above 5ms we saw very little or no improvement in utilization.
 Thus target SHOULD be set to 5ms.